Prof. Lionel Delaude

 Former members of the laboratory

 Prof. Albert Demonceau

-Albert Demonceau is a Professor heading the Laboratory of Macromolecular Chemistry and Organic Catalysis at the University of Liege, Belgium.
-His main research interests lie in the field of transition metal mediated organic and polymer syntheses, and specifically the development of new ruthenium complexes for olefin metathesis, atom transfer radical addition, and atom transfer radical polymerisation.
+Albert Demonceau is an Honorary Professor at the University of Liege and former Head of the Labboratory of Catalysis.
+His main research interests lied in the field of transition metal mediated organic and polymer syntheses, and specifically the development of new ruthenium complexes for olefin metathesis, atom transfer radical addition, and atom transfer radical polymerisation.
 He is the author and coauthor of more than a hundred book chapters and scientific papers.

 Dr. Benjamin Dassonneville